Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: Fair Debate

-Since ChatGPT and ChatGPT-0301 have very similar commonsense reasoning capabilities, we conduct experiments on three pairs of LLMs: different types of LLMs pairs~(ChatGPT \& Davinci-003 and LLaMA \& Vicuna), and different versions of LLMs pair~(ChatGPT \& ChatGPT-0301).
+Given multi-choice questions, we conduct fair debates on three pairs of LLMs: different types of LLMs~(ChatGPT \& Davinci-003 and LLaMA \& Vicuna), and different versions of LLMs~(ChatGPT \& ChatGPT-0301).
+LLM$_P$ \& LLM$_O$ denotes LLM$_P$ as the proponent, and the LLM$_O$ is the opponent.